 During the Sweden job interview listen carefully to the questions and answer them as fully as you can, avoiding yes and no answers.
 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

-At the Sweden job interview do not volunteer information that the interviewer does not ask for
+At interview do not volunteer information that the interviewer does not ask for

 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).